Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 1. Carbon Efficiency

 Do more useful work per kilogram of CO₂ emitted.
 Not just “less code” but “same code with less energy”.
-Applies to algorithms, queries, architecture.
+Applies to algorithms, queries and architecture decisions.

 2. Energy Efficiency

 Minimise electricity per unit of work.
 Compiled languages (Rust, Go) tend to consume less than interpreted (Python, Ruby) in compute-intensive work.
-Technology choice has measurable impact.
+Technology choice has measurable impact on total energy consumption.

 3. Carbon Awareness